Meet Craig and Scott Queen – my distant cousins from the Queen – Marsham family lineage…

 Although from 1685 to 1688 Charles disappears from the historic records- from 1688 until his death in 1699, he is known to have resided on the Hargrove estate in Calvert (later Prince George’s County).
 It is believed by many, including Gary Yordy, that “Charles married Mary Brent Fitzherbert who was raised a devout Roman Catholic.
 Charles’ two oldest children became members of the Church of England, whereas his three youngest children became members of the Roman Catholic Church.”

 The relevance of this is that Charles’ “brother” (in-law), Richard Marsham (Craig and Scott’s great grandfather x8), was originally a “Puritan” or member of the Church of England.
 Although there is circumstantial evidence that he “converted” to Catholicism before he married Anne Calvert in 1696, like Charles Beaven, Marsham’s religion is, at best, ambiguous.
-The interesting thing however, is the idea that Marsham’s religion at the time of his marriage to Katherine Brent, was with the Church of England- which would explain why Katherine was not referenced in Margaret Brent’s will from 1663 (see below):
+The interesting thing however, is the idea that Marsham’s religion at the time of his marriage to Katherine Brent, was with the Church of England- which provides at least one reason why Katherine would not be referenced in Margaret Brent’s will from 1663 (see below):

 1663 – 26 December – Mary Brent was named as “my neece, Mary Brent, daughter of my brother Giles Brent” in the will of her aunt, Margaret Brent, signed on December 26, 1663.